Walker21122008/Hasini---Retro-Gaming-Retrospective-Project/README.md

 #### Simon Belmont - Sprite Design

 ![Simon NES](Images/NES_SPRITES.png)
+*Figure 4: Simon Belmont sprite sheet (NES).
+Built from three colours plus transparency across a 16×32 px (2×4 tile) footprint; the whip is a separate sprite on its own sub-palette.*

 Simon Belmont's sprite is built from just three colours - tan, brown, and bold red - plus a [transparency channel](https://www.nesdev.org/wiki/PPU_OAM#Byte_2_-_Attributes).
 What fascinated me here was how much the artists achieved within that constraint.
 The red tunic is doing a lot of work here.
 It stands out against every background colour in the game, which makes him easy to track.